AkshayaMani/PSC/DEPLOY.markdown

     var query = "ExitFirstLevelDomainWebInitialStream" //Query
 ```

 Be careful while collecting and releasing PSC results: the configured epsilon and delta must protect a typical user's activity over a long enough period.
-And the collection period must be long enough to $
+And the collection period must be long enough to aggregate usage from many users (we use multiple days).

 PSC is not designed for automated collection and results release: a long enough series of results can identify the activity of a single user.